Zhijian-Mei/zhijian-group-cmput404-project/README.md

 zmei1: Fetch data from remote site with credential, adapter for team 13
 jieyuan1: Added authentication to api, added more feature when creating posts, adapter for team 6
 zlv: Frontend display of foreign post
-kaixuan3: Adapter for team 5, write the web api document.
+kaixuan3: Adapter for team 5, write the web api document
 gu8: Adapter for team 11,  write the web api document